seanpue/graphtransliterator/docs/bundled.rst

   from graphtransliterator.transliterators import Example

-Each instance of :class:`Bundled` contains a :py:attr:`Bundled.directory` attribute:
+Each instance of :class:`Bundled` contains a :py:attr:`directory` attribute:

 .. jupyter-execute::